Callidon/ulysses-tpf/README.md

 for paired non-uniform data
 was run for the query execution time results obtained by *Ulysses*, using up to three servers, with the following hypothesis:
-  * H0: *Ulysses* does not change SPARQL query execution time compared to the reference TPF client;
+  * H0: *Ulysses* does not change SPARQL query execution time compared to the reference TPF client.
-  * H1: *Ulysses* does not increase SPARQL query execution time compared
+  * H1: *Ulysses* does not increase SPARQL query execution time compared.

 ### Load distribution with total replication